Tap to search

 Amsterdam-Bruges 11-day Bike & Barge Tour (G)

-This 11-day tour through the lowlands of the Netherlands and Belgium has all the ingredients a successful bike & barge tour needs — highlights like the iconic windmills at Kinderdijk; north Belgian culture in the beautiful Flemish cities of Antwerp, Ghent, and Bruges; personal encounters with local producers as you bike through Flanders; and above all, very nice cycling off the beaten path, along quiet country roads.
-And because this tour per bike and ship lasts a couple of days longer than most of our tours, you will have that extra bit more time to wander around in this region’s intriguing cities, visit one or more of their world-class museums or spend an afternoon shopping.
-A great way to combine boat and bike for a biking cruise.
+This 11-day tour through the lowlands of the Netherlands and Belgium has all the ingredients for a successful bike & barge tour needs — highlights like the iconic windmills at Kinderdijk; north Belgian culture in the beautiful Flemish cities of Antwerp, Ghent, and Bruges; personal encounters with local producers as you bike through Flanders; and above all, very nice cycling off the beaten path, along quiet country roads.
+And because this tour lasts a couple of days longer than most tours, you will have that extra bit more time to wander around in this region’s intriguing cities, visit one or more of their world-class museums or spend an afternoon shopping.
+A great way to combine a barge and bike for a biking cruise.

 Rental bicycle: €110 per tour (115 euros 2020)

 Rental E-Bike: €260 per tour (only on request, limited number available)

 Helmets: A helmet can be rented for € 10 per tour, only on prior reservation and payment

 Transfer between Amsterdam and Bruges: there is a good train connection between these two cities.

 On this Tour with more than 22 guests, the daily cycling tours will be accompanied by 2 knowledgeable and multi-lingual tour leaders.
 On most days the tour leaders will offer a long and a short (or a quicker and a more relaxed) bicycle option.
 Not all mentioned highlights will be visited during the short bicycle option.